gradyrobbins/Book4_browserify-boilerplate/README.md

 The web server will be started, and the JavaScript code in the `src/scripts` directory will be compiled into `public/bundle.js`.

-1. Open Chome and make sure your developer tools are open.
+1. Open Chrome and make sure your developer tools are open.
 1. Open [http://localhost:8080](http://localhost:8080) in your browser.
 1. You should see the following output in the console.